microsoft/solar-farms-mapping/README.md

 </figure>

-If you make use of this implementation or dataset in your own project or want to refer to it in a scientific publication, **please consider referencing this GitHub repository and citing our [paper]()**:
+If you make use of this implementation or dataset in your own project or want to refer to it in a scientific publication, **please consider referencing this GitHub repository and citing our [paper](https://arxiv.org/abs/2202.01340)**:
 ```
-@inproceedings{ortizSolar2021,
+@article{ortiz2022Solar,
+  title   = {An Artificial Intelligence Dataset for Solar Energy Locations in India},
   author  = {Anthony Ortiz and Dhaval Negandhi and Sagar R Mysorekar and Shivaprakash K Nagaraju and Joseph Kiesecker  and Caleb Robinson and Aditi Khurana and Felipe Oviedo and Juan M. Lavista Ferres},
-  title   = {An Artificial Intelligence Dataset for Solar Energy Locations in India},
+  journal = {arXiv preprint arXiv:2202.01340},
-  year    = {2021},
+  year    = {2022},
 }
 ```